Skip to main content

 6. How is a charter authorizing entity compensated for the costs of oversight?

 A charter authorizing entity may charge a charter school for supervisorial oversight fees for the costs of performing the duties required by California Education Code (EC) Section 47604.32.
 EC Section 47613 allows a charter authorizing entity to charge a charter school for the actual costs of supervisorial oversight, not to exceed 1 percent of the revenue of the charter school.
 However, if the charter authorizing entity provides substantially rent-free facilities for use by the charter school, the charter authorizing entity may charge for the actual costs of supervisorial oversight, not to exceed 3 percent of the revenue of the charter school.
-For purposes of calculating the oversight fee, revenue is defined as general-purpose entitlement and categorical block grant funding.
+For purposes of calculating the oversight fee, revenue is defined as the Local Control Funding Formula (LCFF) Base Grant, Supplemental Grant, and Concentration Grant.

 7. Can a charter authorizing entity charge for facilities and also charge up to 3 percent of the school’s revenue for oversight fees?